apptainer/singularity-userdocs/_build/html/_sources/quick_start.rst.txt

     $ sudo singularity build lolcow.sif lolcow.def

-In this example, the header tells singularity to use a base Ubuntu 16.04 image from the Container Library.
+In this example, the header tells Singularity to use a base Ubuntu 16.04 image from the Container Library.

 The ``%post`` section executes within the container at build time after the base